 Jack Casino in Cleveland features a variety of slots and table games, including Blackjack, Roulette, Ultimate Texas Hold 'em.
-They also have a variety of food options available as well as a Poker Room.
-One unique thing about Jack Entertainment, is that you can bet on sports with fake money by using betJACK.
-This serves as a useful tool that bettors can use to hone their sports betting skills before the launch of sports betting in Ohio.
+It also has a variety of food options available as well as a Poker Room.
+Jack Casino is owned by JACK Entertainment, which runs the betJACK app.
 Sportsbook: TBD

 Jack Thistledown Racino

 Another JACK Entertainment property, except this one has a racetrack on site.
 Even though there are no table games at Jack Thistledown Racino, there is a vast array of slot machines available at this property as well as food and drinks.
 Sportsbook: TBD

 Hollywood Casino in Columbus is one of the biggest casinos in Ohio.
 It's one of the casinos under the Penn National Gaming umbrella, which sets it up for a partnership with Barstool Sportsbook.
 Hollywood Casino offers a plethora of table games, slots, and it even has a poker room.
 Projected Sportsbook: Barstool Sportsbook

 The Scioto Downs have a wide variety of slots to choose from.
 It also has various dining options as well as a Hampton Inn on property for you to stay.
 Scioto Downs is run by Eldorado Gaming, which owns Caesars Sportsbook.
 Projected Sportsbook: Caesars Sportsbook

 Belterra Park has a racetrack as well as a wide arsenal of slot machines.
 This property is owned by Boyd, and has various eating options for patrons.
 Sportsbook: FanDuel